SapitoSucio/froggo-guides/docs/script_commands.md

     3: Map     -> Map name (a string)
     4: All     -> None (takes <revive_flag> as option)

-If no option is specified, the invoking player's character ID, party ID, guild ID, or map will be used.
+If no option is specified, the invoking player`s character ID, party ID, guild ID, or map will be used.

 **<revive_flag\>** determines the action: